foklan/pfSense-internet-check/README.md

 ## Instructions to setup mail notifications
+In this section we will setup email reports which will be generated once a day and send to email at midnight (00:01)

 1. ### Setup your email accounts for notiications
 	- #### System > Advanced > Notifications > E-Mail
 	- if you want to use gmail account then setup should look like this: